Tokyo

 *This method is recommended for foreign visitors to Japan.

-*Note: The evening and weekend times can be quite busy, so we recommend you to book far in advance.
+*Note: The evening and weekend times can get quite busy, so we recommend you to book far in advance.

 still want shibuya sky tickets when they’re sold out at peak times?